Are you a property owner or an investor focusing on furnished rentals for corporate clients?

-The company has four different yearly plans, one fixed monthly plan, and three monthly bulk plans available.
+The company has four yearly plans, one fixed monthly plan, and three monthly bulk plans.

-With the exception of the bulk plans, all prices for the plans are disclosed on their website, but you can find the bulk plan prices kind of hidden within the FAQ section.
+Except for the bulk plans, all prices for the plans are disclosed on their website, but you can find the bulk plan prices hidden within the FAQ section.

-CHBO gives all owners the guarantee that your property will be rented within 30 days once the listing is activated.
+CHBO gives all owners the guarantee that their property will be rented within 30 days once the listing is activated.

-In the event that this won’t happen, they extend your subscription for six more months without any further costs.
+If this won’t happen, they will extend your subscription for six more months without further costs.

-The guarantee is not completely without limitations.
-It can only be applied to new annual packages, and it excludes the bronze package.
+The guarantee is not entirely without limitations; it can only be applied to new annual packages and excludes the bronze package.